juju/docs/src/en/charms-working-with-units.md

 # Using Units

 Each node is that Juju manages is referred to as a "unit".
-Generally speaking when using Juju you interact with the services at their level.
-There are times when interacting with units is useful, particularly for debugging purposes.
+Generally speaking when using Juju you interact with the services at the service level.
+There are times when working directly with units is useful though, particularly for debugging purposes.
+Juju provides a few different commands to make this easier.
-This page will outline different commands and techniques for interacting with units.

 ## The `juju ssh` command